elaheh-dastan/data-scientist-interview/README.md

 2. You are training a linear regression model on a representative sample in order to predict house prices.
 Performance tests suggest that the model has high bias and low variance.
 What action is likely to solve the high bias issue?

 A. Collect more labelled data.
+(Collecting more data mainly helps reduce variance, not bias.)

 B. Add higher order polynomial terms. (answer)